12:00: Rochester and Western New York's favorite books of 2025, part 1

 - Emily Clasper, director of the Rochester Public Library and Monroe County Library System

-- Laquanda M. Fields, "the fab librarian"
+- Laquanda M. Fields, "the fab librarian" and libraries fellow at NC State University Libraries

 - Michael Solis, executive director of Writers & Books

-- Justin Murphy, freelance journalist, author of "Your Children are Very Greatly in Danger: School Segregation in Rochester, New York" and research and communications coordinator at Our Local History
+- Justin Murphy, freelance journalist, author of "Your Children are Very Greatly in Danger: School Segregation in Rochester, New York," and research and communications coordinator at Our Local History

 - Mona Seghatoleslami, music director, host, and producer for WXXI Classical 91.5 FM